The Literary Theme Ontology for Media Annotation and Information Retrieval: Materials and Methods

 \subsection{Literary Theme Ontology Construction}

 In compiling the LTO from the above mentioned collection of themes, we followed BFO best practices to ensure interoperability with existing and future humanities related ontologies.
-The ontology was constructed using Prot\'{e}g\'{e} version 5.5.0~\cite{Musen2015} in Web Ontology Language (OWL2)~\cite{Hitzler2009}.
+The ontology was constructed using Prot\'{e}g\'{e} version 5.5.0~\cite{Musen2015} in the Web Ontology Language (OWL2)~\cite{Hitzler2009}.
+We captured themes as classes in OWL, related using \textit{subClassOf}, and annotated with the annotation property \textit{label} from the RDF Schema.
+In addition, we used the Open Biological and Biomedical Ontologies (OBO)~\cite{Smith2007} metadata standard annotation properties \textit{definition}, \textit{alternative term}, and \textit{reference}.
 The Fast Classification of Terminologies FaCT++~\cite{Tsarkov2006} logic reasoner shows that the LTO is formally consistent and contains no cycles.